WUR-ABE/rl_drone_object_search/README.md

 @article{vanEssen2025,
-    author = {van Essen, Rick and van Henten, Eldert and Kootstra, Gert}, title = {UAV-based path planning for efficient localization of non-uniformly distributed weeds using prior knowledge: A reinforcement-learning approach}, journal = {Computers and Electronics in Agriculture}
-    volume = {237},
+    author = {van Essen, Rick and van Henten, Eldert and Kootstra, Gert}, title = {UAV-based path planning for efficient localization of non-uniformly distributed weeds using prior knowledge: A reinforcement-learning approach}, journal = {Computers and Electronics in Agriculture}, volume = {237},
     pages = {110651},
     year = {2025},